Laravel for business applications: why we chose it and what we have learned

 Working with a Laravel development company in the UK

 Choosing Laravel is one decision.
 Choosing who builds the application is another.
-As a Laravel development company based in the UK, we have built business applications with this framework since it was first released.
-The person who architects your system is the same person who writes the code.
+As a UK-based Laravel development company, we have built business applications with this framework across years of production work, and the person who architects your system is the same person who writes the code.
 No account managers, no offshore handoffs, no telephone game between your requirements and the developer who implements them.

 Next steps